seewhyjay/tp/docs/DeveloperGuide.md

 1. User requests to list all assignments
 2. CampusCompanion shows a list of assignments with their details
 3. User requests to unmark a specific assignment in the list
-4. CampusCompanion unmarks the assignment
+4. CampusCompanion unmark the assignment

     Use case ends.